 The minutes of each TC meeting and a record of all decisions shall be published to that TC’s general email list.
 All official communications and discussions of the TC must take place on the email list.
 All TC email lists shall be archived for the duration of the corporation, and all TC email archives shall be publicly visible.

 The purpose of the TC’s public comment facility is to receive comments from the public and is not for public discussion.
 Comments shall be publicly archived, and shall be forwarded to one or more Members of the TC including the TC Chair.
 TCs shall not be required to respond to comments.
-Comments to the TC made by Members of the TC must be submitted via the TC general email list, and comments made by non-TC members, including from the public, must be made via the TC’s comment facility.
+Comments to the TC made by Members of the TC must be made via the TC general email list, and comments made by non-TC members, including from the public, must be made via the TC’s comment facility.
 Comments shall not be accepted via any other means.

 Web Pages: The OASIS TC Administrator shall provide the TC with a publicly accessible web page.
-The TC must keep the following information current on the TC web page: the TC name and Charter; standing rules and other adopted procedures; meeting schedule; anticipated deliverables and delivery dates; list of Members; the name and email address of the TC Chair or co-Chairs as well as other positions such as secretary, editor, etc. that may exist; list of subcommittees, their deliverables, and members; links to a repository of the draft and completed TC documents with identification of the latest versions of the TC’s specifications; and a link to the IPR declarations for that TC.
+The TC must keep the following information current on the TC web page: the TC name and Charter; standing rules and other adopted procedures; meeting schedule; anticipated deliverables and delivery dates; list of TC Members; the name and email address of the TC Chair or co-Chairs as well as other positions such as secretary, editor, etc. that may exist; list of subcommittees, their deliverables, and members; links to a repository of the draft and completed TC documents with identification of the latest versions of the TC’s specifications; and a link to the IPR declarations for that TC.